 - CEW collaborates with thought leaders.
-A recent example is a collaboration with Male Champions of Change to create the Leadership Shadow.
+A recent example is a collaboration with Male Champions of Change (Coalition of Change) to create the Leadership Shadow.
 This is a valuable resource for leaders of organisations of any size who want to better understand how to create an organisational culture that values gender diversity.

 AN EVOLVING VISION